 Hospitality is no longer limited to dining rooms and table service — it’s happening every time a guest opens their phone.
-In 2025, the real test of hospitality is how your brand shows up online.
+In 2025, a test of hospitality is how your brand shows up online.

 Convenience, Speed, Personalization